MicrosoftDocs/win32/desktop-src/Msi/passing-null-as-the-argument-of-windows-installer-functions.md

 ---
-Description: Windows Installer functions that return data in a user provided–memory location should not be called with null as the value for the pointer. ms.assetid: f566c4a4-b90c-4d73-9d7f-f5b836630636
+description: Windows Installer functions that return data in a user provided–memory location should not be called with null as the value for the pointer. ms.assetid: f566c4a4-b90c-4d73-9d7f-f5b836630636
 title: Passing null to Windows Installer Functions ms.topic: article